-Advances in communication technologies have affected how colleges award credit.
-Distance education courses, such as those offered online, stress knowledge and skills more than time spent in a classroom.
+Distance education and correspondence courses stress knowledge and skills more than time spent in a classroom.
 Students taking such courses are expected to acquire equivalent knowledge and skills by devoting more time to independent activities designed and directed by qualified faculty than they would for an equivalent course on campus with an instructor.